It’s official: from March 2021, web content on Google will no longer be visited by the desktop-user agent. Is your website ready for the update?

 In the depths of the Coronavirus pandemic, Google has extended its mobile-first indexing schedule from September 2020 to the end of March 2021, giving sites more time to prepare for the change.

-Mobile-first indexing means that Google will only get information about your site from the mobile version to determine indexing and ranking.
-Therefore, it is essential that Google bot can see the full content and resources of your site (desktop-only sites will be removed from the index).
-It is important to note that Google Search will continue to display the most appropriate URL for users (whether it is a desktop or mobile URL).
+Mobile-first indexing means that Google will only obtain information about your site from the mobile version to determine indexing and ranking.
+So it’s essential that Google bot can see the full content and resources of your site there (desktop-only sites will be removed from the index).
+It’s important to note that Google Search will continue to display the most appropriate URL for users (whether desktop or mobile).

 Google has provided a detailed guide to help sites optimize their mobile operability.
 Here are some important considerations:

-- If you have structured data on your site, make sure it is present on both versions of your site so that Google bot can see all your content
+– If you have structured data on your site, make sure it’s present on both versions of your site so Google bot can see all your content

-- Put the same metadata on both versions of your site
+– Use the same metadata on both versions of your site.

-- Make sure the images on your mobile site follow best practices for images (important: make sure all images on your mobile site have a descriptive tag)
+– Make sure images on your mobile site follow best practices for images (important: make sure all images on your mobile have a descriptive tag)

-- Make sure the videos on your mobile site follow video best practices
+– Ensure that videos on your mobile site follow video best practices.

 – If your site has separate URLs for desktop and mobile versions of a page :

-Be sure to use structured tags for both the desktop and mobile versions.
+Be sure to use structured tags for both desktop and mobile versions.

-Use the robots.txt test tool to verify that your mobile version is accessible to Google bot.
+Use the robots.txt test tool to check that your mobile version is accessible to Google bot.